nus-cs2103/website-base/admin/ip-tasks-fragment.md

 {% if not (tic4001 or tic4002) %}
 * {{ icon_deadline }} **Soft deadline**: midnight before the tutorial
 {% endif %}
-1. **Double-check to confirm your iP meets the criteria for for full marks**:
+1. **Double-check to confirm your iP meets the criteria for full marks**:
   {{ embed_topic(baseUrl+"/admin/ip-grading.md#main", "Admin " + icon_embedding + " **iP - Grading**", "1", indent="1") }}
 2. **Create a new jar file**
    * Create the JAR file {% if tic4002 or cs2103%}[using Gradle](https://se-education.org/guides/tutorials/gradle.html) -- this needs to be a [fat JAR file](https://se-education.org/guides/tutorials/jar.html#fat-jar-files:~:text=given%20here.-,Fat%20JAR%20files,-A%20normal%20JAR) (hence, it's best created [using Gradle's shadow plugin](https://se-education.org/guides/tutorials/jar.html#:~:text=Creating-,JAR%20files,With%20Gradle,-With%20IntelliJ%20IDEA)).{% else %}in one of these ways: